Aspergillus Mold, Aspergillosis, and Human Health

 An aspergilloma is a ball of fungal hyphae which develops inside a lung cavity.
 The aspergilloma is hidden from the immune system, except where it touches healthy lung tissue.

 Patients with CPA are generally treated with antifungal medications.
-Aspergillomas can be removed surgically.
+Aspergillomas may be removed surgically.

 Aspergillus and Aspergillosis